dylan-chong/towers-of-hanoi/REPORT.md

 <!-- D. Ince, “Acoustic coupler,” in A Dictionary of the Internet.
 Oxford University -->
 <!-- Press, [online document ], 2001.
 Available: Oxford Reference Online, -->
 <!-- http://www.oxfordreference.com [Accessed: May 24, 2007]. -->

+## d

+`speedup = T(1) / T(10) = 1 / 2 = 0.5`.
+This means that the parallel program is
+half the speed of the sequential program.
+The parallel program must be very poorly designed for it to be slower than the sequential program.
+For example, there could be a extremely large amount of work required to split up the task into 10 independent subtasks for the 10 nodes --- work that is not required in a sequential program.
+Another possibility for the parallel program being very slow is that there are many points in the program where threads are waiting for other threads to complete, and so the multiple cores/CPUs are not fully taken advantage of.

+# Question 2

+SMP and NUMA systems are both types of shared memory systems.
+SMP systems have uniform memory access, meaning that all of the processors have the same access speed for all of the memory (ignoring cache).
+In NUMA systems, each processor has its own memory which it has fast access to, and a memory request module.
+If a processor needs to get access to memory that is owned by another processor, it must request the data that across the network through the memory request modules.
+Network requests make accessing other processors' memories much slower than accessing the processor's own memory.

+# Question 3

+Each processor has fast access to its own memory, but to access other memory, the data must be requested and transferred across the network from another processing element's memory.
+Because of the distance and limited bandwidth of the network, access to a process's own memory will be better faster.
+P1 accessing memory at location 100 is fast because location 100 is within its local memory store, whereas P3 accessing memory at location 210 will be slow because location to 10 is a different processor's memory.

+# Question 4

+I would suspect that there would be no significant difference between the time required to read and write a request, give a simple scenario.

+If we suppose that we also need to find a place in another processor's memory to save the data, then we may also need a network request to tell it to allocate the memory --- a request that won't be needed for reading.
+The external processor may need to perform garbage collection to free up space to write data, which may increase the time required to perform the request from start to finish.

+Another situation is where we have a read-write lock on some popular data in the external processor.
+That is, either a single process can write to the data, or zero or more processors can read from the data simultaneously.
+If the data is being read by other processors, then we will be able to read as well without delay, assuming that there is no other processor waiting to write.
+If we want to write to the data, then we will have to request access to the write lock.
+Getting access to the right lock involves waiting for all of the current read requests to finish, which may take a long time if the data is massive.
+It would also prevent other read requests from being executed, slowing down the rest of the distributed program.
+Therefore, if we assume that the data is read from more than it is written to, then writing will be a bit slower.

+# Question 5

+If rows are delivered to all of the workers first, then computation can only begin after the first column has been delivered to the first worker.
+This is because, before the first column is given to the first worker, none of the workers have enough information to perform any calculations yet.

+# Question 6

+Given that the previous output matrix was a 3 x 3 matrix, and that the matrices we use now are 6 x 3 and 3 x 3 respectively, the output matrix would be a 3 x 3 again.
+(Note: I am assuming a rows by columns format, not columns by rows.)

+The only difference between the new and the old way, therefore, would be that each row is six numbers long instead of three.
+That is, during the starting phase where the rows are initially passed to all the workers, six numbers at a time will have to be passed instead of three.